Lancelot-Grail Cycle

-The Lancelot-Grail Cycle, also known as the Vulgate Cycle or the Pseudo-Map Cycle, is an influential 13th-century French Arthurian literary cycle of unknown authorship written in Old French.
+The Lancelot–Grail Cycle, also known as the Vulgate Cycle or the Pseudo-Map Cycle, is an influential 13th-century French Arthurian literary cycle of unknown authorship written in Old French.
 Consisting of a series of interconnected prose episodes, it is a lengthy faux chronicle-style chivalric romance that retells the legend of King Arthur while focusing on the character of Merlin, the love affair between Lancelot and Guinevere, and the religious quest for the Holy Grail.

-Expanding on Robert de Boron's "Little Grail Cycle" and the poems of Chrétien de Troyes, the work ties their previously unrelated and disparate stories together into a coherent single tale and supplements them with new material, such as additional details, original characters, and side stories.
+Expanding on Robert de Boron's "Little Grail Cycle" and the poems of Chrétien de Troyes, the work ties their previously unrelated and disparate stories together into a coherent single tale while supplementing them with new material, such as additional details, original characters, and side stories.
 It also features an ending inspired by the Arthurian chronicle tradition by Geoffrey of Monmouth.

 There is no unity of time and place within the plot, but most of the episodes take place in Arthur's British kingdom of Logres.
-One of the main characters is Arthur, around whom gravitates many other heroes, including the Knights of the Round Table.
+One of the main characters is Arthur, around whom gravitate many other heroes, including the Knights of the Round Table.
 The chief of them is Lancelot, whose chivalric tale is centered around his illicit romance with Arthur's wife, Queen Guinevere.
-However, the cycle also tells of adventures of a more spiritual type, featuring the Round Table's search for the Holy Grail (the vessel that contained the blood of Christ), until Lancelot's son Galahad ultimately retrieves it.
-Other major plot-lines include the accounts of the life of Merlin and of the rise and fall of Arthur.
+However, the cycle also tells of adventures of a more spiritual type, featuring the Round Table's search for the Holy Grail, ultimately completed by the pure knight Galahad.
+Other major plot lines include the accounts of the life of Merlin and of the rise and fall of Arthur.

 After its completion around 1230–1235, the Lancelot–Grail was soon followed by its major reworking known as the Post-Vulgate Cycle.
-Together, the two prose cycles with their abundance of characters and stories represent a major source of the legend of Arthur as they constituted the most widespread form of Arthurian literature of the late medieval period, during which they were both translated into multiple European languages and rewritten into alternative variants, including having been partially turned into verse.
-They also inspired various later works of Arthurian romance, eventually contributing to the compilation Le Morte d'Arthur, which formed the basis for a modern canon of Arthuriana.
+Together, the two prose cycles with their abundance of characters and stories represent a major source of the legend of Arthur.
+They constituted the most widespread form of Arthurian literature of the late medieval period, during which they were both translated into multiple European languages and rewritten into alternative variants, including having been partially turned into verse.
+They also inspired various later works of Arthurian romance, eventually contributing to the compilation Le Morte d'Arthur, which formed the basis for a modern canon of Arthurian legend.

 Title

 The cycle as a whole did not have an original title.
-The Lancelot-Grail is a popular modern title invented by Ferdinand Lot.
-Another widely used modern title,Vulgate Cycle (from the Latin editio vulgata, "common version"), was popularized (but not invented) by H. Oskar Sommer.
+The popular modern title, Lancelot–Grail Cycle, was invented by Ferdinand Lot.
+Another widely used modern title is Vulgate Cycle (from the Latin editio vulgata, "common version"), popularized (but not invented) by H. Oskar Sommer.

-It is also sometimes known as the Vulgate Version of Arthurian Romances, and as the Pseudo-Map Cycle, named so after Walter Map, the work's pseudo-author.
+The cycle is also sometimes known as the Vulgate Version of Arthurian Romances, or the Pseudo-Map Cycle, named so after Walter Map, the work's pseudo-author.
 Less common alternative titles include that of Philippe Walter's 21st-century edition Le Livre du Graal ("The Book of the Grail").